-Read and publish deals (also known as "transformative deals") have evolved as a result of changes in the open access landscape.
+Read and publish agreements (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.

 At Essex, we offer range of deals with several publishers.
-Select the publisher tabs to find out more about these deals, and how to make use of them.
+Select the publisher tabs above to find out more about these deals, and how to make use of them.

 You may also come across transformative journals when looking to publish open access.
 Transformative journals are subscription/hybrid journals that do not fall under transformative agreements, but which have committed to becoming fully open access.
 Unlike when publishing under a transformative agreement, authors are not eligible for free open access publishing in transformative journals.
 However, Plan S funded authors may be able to use their block grants for APC payments in these journals.
 Plan S funded researchers can use the Journal Checker Tool to check compliant routes for open access publishing.
 If you are unsure about this, please do get in touch.

-For a list of the hybrid and gold titles, and more information about this deal, please go to BMJ’s website.
+For a list of the hybrid titles, and more information about this deal, please go to BMJ’s website.
 At the bottom of this page, please select the University of Essex beneath “select your institution”, and then view the drop-down list beneath “how you can publish with fees covered by your institution” for a list of all included titles.

 Corresponding authors affiliated with the University of Essex can publish articles open access with Brill with no extra costs.
 Submit your article to your journal contact at Brill with the request to publish open access and indicate that you are an author affiliated with the University of Essex.
 Once the article is accepted it will be published open access free of charge.